Learn the Force We Can: Enabling Sparse Motion Control in Multi-Object Video Generation

-To see 1), consider that the conditioning on both the context frame $x^c$ and the control $a^{\tau - 1}$ is redundant when the future frame can be reliably predicted given only one of the two.
-In these cases, the model might learn to ignore one of the inputs.
+As evidence of the outcome 1), note that the conditioning on both the context frame $x^c$ and the control $a^{\tau - 1}$ is often redundant, because in many instances the future frame can be reliably predicted given only one of the two conditioning signals.
+In these cases, the model could learn to use only one of them.
+By randomly switching off the conditions, we force the model to always use both of them, as it does not know which one might be missing.
+In addition, this training procedure enables the model to change control on the fly.
 To see 2), consider that when the model generates the first predicted frame, there is no valid context frame and our procedure allows us to replace the context frame with noise.
-Otherwise, one would have to duplicate the first frame, for example, but this would result in an undesirable training bias.
+In alternative, one would have to duplicate the first frame, for example, but this would result in an undesirable sampling bias.